ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 ## Additional Configuration Profiles

 This section describes some additional profiles we have available for the PanCancer project.
+These are hosted by [pancancer-bag](https://github.com/ICGC-TCGA-PanCancer/monitoring-bag)

 First, please see the general documentation above and the README for Bindle, the tool we use to build these clusters using Vagrant.
 This will walk you through the process of using this software.
 This tool allows us to create clusters in different cloud environments using a